frabjous/knap/README.md

 ### Firefox, Chrome, Chromium, etc.

 The mainstream browsers don't provide an easy way for an external application to refresh the displayed page if it is read directly with the `file://` protocol, at least short of using a webdriver.
 There are lots of potential workarounds for this, of greater and lesser complexity.
-Some other plugins solve this problem by serving the file from a minimal local webserver, and have the server refresh the file; knap could be set up to utilize something like this, but it would require external programs or scripts (in nodejs or python or similar) that I don't want to require as part of the core of knap.

 A simple but kludgy way around this is to add a tag of the form `<meta http-equiv="refresh" content="1" >` inside the `<head>...</head>` of the html to instruct the browser to reload the page every second.